SanderMertens/flecs/docs/Queries3.md

 Iteration is split up into two loops: the outer loop which iterates tables, and the inner loop which iterates entities.
 This approach provides direct access to component arrats, which allows for optimizations like auto-vectorization.

-The indices provided to the `ecs_term` function must correspond with the order in which terms have been specified in the query.
+The indices provided to the `ecs_field` function must correspond with the order in which terms have been specified in the query.
 This index starts counting from `1`, with index `0` reserved for the array containing entity ids.

 ### Each (C++)
 The `each` function is the default and often fastest approach for iterating a query in C++. `each` can be called directly on a `flecs::filter`, `flecs::query` and `flecs::rule`.
 An example: